What is KS2 (Key Stage 2)?

 • Physical education (which must include swimming)

-Key Stage 2 (KS2) is the key stage taught in Years 3 to 6, when children are between 7 and 11 years-old.
+Key Stage 2 (KS2) spans Years 3 to 6, with children aged 7 to 11.

-How are children assessed in KS2?
+How Are Students Assessed in KS2?

-Which tests are taken in KS2?
+Which Tests Are Administered in KS2?

-• English grammar, punctuation and spelling
+• English grammar, punctuation, and spelling

-• English reading (reading and understanding text)
+• English reading (comprehending and interpreting text)

 • Mathematics (arithmetic and reasoning)

-• Science (biology, chemistry and physics)
+• Science (covering biology, chemistry, and physics)

-What are SATs?
+What Are SATs?

-What is the 11-Plus?
+What Is the 11-Plus?

 Children taking KS2 tests

-© Copyright 2016-2023 - Education Quizzes
+© Copyright 2016-2024 - Education Quizzes